-But he didn’t stop there … he also understood the powerful impact of targeted declaration.
+But there’s more … he also understood the powerful impact of a targeted faith declaration.

 Peter was awestruck when a fig tree Jesus cursed withered overnight.
 Jesus then coached his disciples (and us!) …

 - Speak and believe what you say will happen … we will have what we say as we believe.
 It’s reality.
-Yes, we must believe that what we say will happen.
+That’s right: we must believe that what WE say will happen.

 - As you pray, believe you receive what you’re asking … and you will have it.
 Even before you “see” it.

-Faith is saying that’s sourced in praying.
-We can move mountains by speaking to them in a true way.
+Faith is love.
+Then it’s accurate saying that’s sourced in praying.
+This is power to move mountains by speaking to them in a way which is true and real.

 Mountains represent authority in Scripture.
-See “mountains” which are blocking you as anything that is hindering the glory of Christ from being fully revealed in your life as you quest to know him.
-And as you passionately pursue your complete destiny.
+In this context, see “mountains” which are blocking you as anything that is hindering the glory of Christ from being fully revealed in your life.

-I’ve been challenged … what is my state of belief?
+I’ve been challenged.
+What is my state of belief?
 How clear and courageous is it?
-Do I believe what I say will happen?
+Do I really believe what I say will happen?

 Or am I not a person of my word?

-This will help us to develop a working knowledge of faith.
+This will help us develop a working knowledge of faith.

-- How are we doing with relational integrity?
+- So how are we doing with relational integrity?
+A major theme in Jesus’ teaching is building and maintaining right relationships with others.
 Clenching unforgiveness?
 There may be issues we need to clean up and bring closure to.

 - Do we prioritize prayer?
-Are we receiving as we pray?
+Are we intentional about receiving as we pray?
 True believing = receiving according to Jesus.

 - What’s the state of our faith-language?
 Are we living by faith-logic instead of natural logic?
 Do we actually believe we can move mountains?
 I want faith-logic.